 INTEGRATIVE ACTION STEPS FOR NAVIGATING THE HPA AXIS

 Find an integrative practitioner who specializes in the big picture: lifestyle, epigenetic, and functional medicine.

 Inner child and shadow work are powerful methods of accessing our beliefs and addressing stress at its root.
 Research suggests that HPA axis dysregulation begins with early life stress exposure.
 Check out this research in Frontiers in Cellular Neuroscience to learn about how stress can influence key developmental stages in life.

-If you can’t access an integrative professional who can look at the whole story, build yourself a team of practitioners who are willing to get on board together to help guide you.
-(Practitioners like Lucia Pinizotti and James Cervelloni of Mindopoly Center for Change, Lacy Phillips of Free and Native, and Dr. Adi Jaffe of IGNTD are excellent resources to help you “go there” to that inner child and core belief level.
+If you need more guidance, practitioners like Lucia Pinizotti and James Cervelloni of Mindopoly Center for Change, Lacy Phillips of Free and Native, and Dr. Adi Jaffe of IGNTD are excellent resources to help you “go there” to that inner child and core belief level.